whitelightning450/Machine-Learning-Water-Systems-Model/README.md

 This module takes in the reservoir threholds, desired units, prediction inputs, hydroclimate scenario, the evaluation timeframe, directory link, and asks if any figures should be saved.

 Before XGB-WSM makes predictions, the input data must be processed into the required format via the ProcessData class.
-During this step, changes observations to True or False depending on the desired output.
+During this step, change observations to True or False depending on the desired output.
 Choose False if making a forecast or choose True if validating the model and want to evaluate model performance.

 ![DataProcessing](https://user-images.githubusercontent.com/33735397/159974043-529144fc-314f-4b43-88d4-ec65d5f6cd7b.PNG)